How Much Loan Can I Get From A Bank In Singapore?

 How much loan can I get from the bank for a property purchase?

-The two factors limiting how much you can loan for a property purchase are Mortgage Servicing Ratio (MSR) and Loan-to-Value Ratio (LTV).
+The two primary factors limiting how much you can loan for a property purchase are the Mortgage Servicing Ratio (MSR) and the Loan-to-Value (LTV) Ratio.

 Mortgage Servicing Ratio (MSR) and property loans